Awards and Contests

 Vocal compositions must be

-recorded (accompanied by any instrumentation) and submitted on CD, and should be
+recorded (accompanied by any instrumentation) and should be

-accompanied by written lyrics of the composition.
+accompanied by written lyrics of the composition, if applicable.
 Instrumental compositions must

-be recorded using solo or ensemble instruments (any instruments are allowed) and
+be recorded using solo or ensemble instruments (any instruments are allowed).

-All entries must be titled, and each submitted CD must be labeled with the musical work’s title, names of book(s) that inspired the work, and the names, grades, and schools of composers/performers written onto the CD.
+All entries must be titled, and each submission must be labeled with the musical work’s title, names of book(s) that inspired the work, and the names, grades, and schools of composers/performers.
 Each entry must also be accompanied by a statement of no more than 250 words that explains how the composition is inspired by (or reflective of) characters, settings, events, situations, themes, and/or moods of a particular book or books on this year’s English Festival reading list.
 This statement must also contain the title of the work and names, grades, and schools of composers/performers.
 Entries will be judged by a committee of YSU Dana School of Music faculty, other music professionals, and at least one member of the English Festival Committee.
 Separate prizes are given at the junior-high and senior-high levels.
+No professional musicians, including music teachers, may participate in the creation or production of a composition, including its musical accompaniment.

 Entries will be judged according to the following criteria: